-Having created probably hundreds of 504 plans for students with PANS/PANDAS or AE, making sure it supports “flare” periods or times when the child has a resurgence of symptoms.
+Having created probably hundreds of 504 plans for students with PANS/PANDAS or AE, I know how important it is to customize plans that could support “flare” periods – times when the child has a resurgence of symptoms.
+This way, your child will be able to develop flexibility and coping skills that he/she can use in the future when flare ups happen.

 What is PANS/PANDAS and AE?